Table of Contents

 Locking the Bike According to Value

 Always consider which part of the e-bike is most valuable—and most vulnerable.
-In most cases, it’s the frame or the battery, but anti-theft locking system should also account for high-end tires, especially rear ones that house hub motors.
+In most cases, it’s the frame or the battery, but the anti-theft locking system should also account for high-end tires, especially rear ones that house hub motors.

 A thief might not want your whole bike—just the valuable parts.